Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Conclusion

 \section{Conclusion}

-In this work, we have demonstrated that deep neural network–based approaches provide a robust and practical extension to conventional CW-NMR polarimetry for dynamically polarized targets.
-By training on physically realistic simulations that incorporate baseline distortions, tune shifts, and multiple noise sources characteristic of Q-meter–based systems, these models substantially reduce fitting-related uncertainties that have historically limited the precision and stability of polarization extraction.
-The resulting improvements translate directly into enhanced robustness for both real-time (online) monitoring and high-precision offline analysis, yielding a measurable increase in the experimental figure of merit.
+In this work, we have demonstrated that deep neural network--based approaches provide a robust and practical extension to conventional CW-NMR polarimetry for dynamically polarized targets.
+By training on physically realistic simulations that incorporate baseline distortions, tune shifts, and multiple noise sources characteristic of Q-meter-based systems, these models substantially reduce fitting-related uncertainties that have historically limited the precision and stability of polarization extraction.
+The resulting improvements translate directly into enhanced robustness for both real-time (online) monitoring and high-precision offline analysis, which can improve the effective figure of merit by reducing analysis-induced uncertainty.

 Across a broad polarization range, the proposed AI-based polarization and area models outperform traditional TE- and lineshape-based methods under realistic noise and baseline conditions, particularly in regimes where conventional fitting becomes unstable or biased.
 In parallel, the denoising autoencoder provides an effective mechanism for suppressing stochastic noise while preserving physically meaningful spectral structure, enabling downstream extraction methods to operate on cleaner, more interpretable signals.
 Together, these components form a flexible analysis framework that decouples noise suppression, signal interpretation, and polarization inference in a manner not achievable with traditional pipelines.